+Per43.
 Critcherson & Storer, Newport, R.I.
-The same man as in Per42 sits at left doing something with the seated man.
+The man at left seems to be offering something to the seated man.
 3-cent tax stamp on verso.
 CDV.
 VG. $50

 Odd162.
 Eisenmann, NY.
 On back is written “Barnum’s Show, Hannibal 1885 The Giants.”
 These are the Texas Giants, The Shields Brothers, Shady, Guss, Frank & Jack.
 Bottom left corner has a crease.
 Cabinet Card.
 G. $85